Attorney: Bodycam video shows Walter Wallace Jr. was in mental 'breakdown' before shooting

 "Put the knife down, put the knife down," one officer can be heard saying.

-The video does not make it clear whether he was in fact holding a knife, but witnesses said he was.
+The video does not make it clear whether he was in fact holding a knife, but witnesses and the family attorney confirm he was.

+"I understand he had a knife...and I think that does not give you carte blanche to execute a man," said Johnson.

 Police officials said they could not confirm what information had been given to the responding officers, whether they were told about a possible mental illness or how many calls they had received for help at Wallace's address Monday.